-Disney may be the Happiest Place on Earth, but nothing can wreck the happy faster than poor planning.
+Disney may be The Most Magical Place on Earth, but nothing can wreck the happy faster than poor planning.

 This is especially true when it comes to one of the most important parts of your trip — eating!
 After decades of Disney dining, we’ve perfected some expert tips and advice to get the most out of your Disney World visit.